LZeroAnalytics/thornode/openapi/gen/docs/QuoteApi.md

     toAsset := "ETH.ETH" // string | the target asset (optional)
     amount := int64(1000000) // int64 | the source asset amount in 1e8 decimals (optional)
-    destination := "0x1c7b17362c84287bd1184447e6dfeaf920c31bbe" // string | the destination address, required to generate memo (optional) streamingInterval := int64(10) // int64 | the interval in which streaming swaps are swapped (optional)
-    streamingQuantity := int64(10) // int64 | the quantity of swaps within a streaming swap (optional)
-    toleranceBps := int64(100) // int64 | the maximum basis points from the current feeless swap price to set the limit in the generated memo (optional)
+    destination := "0x1c7b17362c84287bd1184447e6dfeaf920c31bbe" // string | the destination address, required to generate memo (optional) refundAddress := "0x1c7b17362c84287bd1184447e6dfeaf920c31bbe" // string | the refund address, refunds will be sent here if the swap fails (optional) streamingInterval := int64(10) // int64 | the interval in which streaming swaps are swapped (optional) streamingQuantity := int64(10) // int64 | the quantity of swaps within a streaming swap (optional) toleranceBps := int64(100) // int64 | the maximum basis points from the current feeless swap price to set the limit in the generated memo (optional)